 If you use one of the following Google Cloud load balancers, Google Cloud has special routes for the load balancers and their associated health checks, which are described in more detail in the following sections.
-These routes are defined outside your VPC network, in Google's production network.
-They don't appear in your VPC network's routing table.
-You cannot remove or override them, even if you delete or replace a default route in your VPC network.

 For these load balancer types, Google Front End (GFE) systems serve as proxies.
 When a client sends a request to the load balancer, a proxy terminates the TCP session and opens a new TCP session with your backend VM.
 Routes defined outside your VPC network facilitate communication from GFE proxies to your backend VMs and from your backend VMs to GFE proxies.

 When a client on the internet sends a TCP or UDP request through a network load balancer to a backend VM, Google Cloud uses routes defined outside your VPC network to facilitate communication from the client to your backend VM and from your backend VM to the client.

 Packets sent from Google Cloud health check probe systems have sources as described in Probe IP ranges and firewall rules.
 Routes that facilitate communication between Google Cloud health check probe systems and your backend VMs exist outside your VPC network, and cannot be removed.
 However, your VPC network must have ingress allow firewall rules to permit traffic from these systems.

 220.127.116.11/20 is included to support TCP forwarding using

 IAP.
 Google's production